Gogglebox star Vestal Delpechitra announces her engagement!

-Fan favourite Gogglebox family, the Delpechitras, are welcoming a new family member onto their couch!
+Fan favourite Gogglebox Australia family, the Delpechitras, are welcoming a new family member onto their couch!

-Hot on the heels of fellow Gogglebox cast member Jax Nehmetallah tying the knot, Vestal Delpechitra has announced she is getting married, after accepting her long-time boyfriend, Ben Tagg’s proposal.
+Hot on the heels of Jad Nehmetallah tying the knot earlier this year, the cast of Gogglebox Australia are celebrating again, as Vestal Delpechitra has announced she is getting married to her long-time boyfriend, Ben Tagg.

 Posting a heartwarming series of photos on Instagram, the couple announced their engagement on July 16, in a joint post.